aehrc/redcap_pedigree_editor/README.md

 The pedigree editor external module allows a notes field to be marked with an anotation to indicate the field will represent a pedigree diagram.

 The module will then hide or disable the notes field and instead spawn a new window to allow the entry of the pedigree diagram.
 The diagram will then be serialised as a FHIR Composition JSON string and written into the notes field.
-The pedigree editor used is [https://github.com/aehrc/open-pedigree](https://github.com/aehrc/open-pedigree) which is an open version of the phenotips pedigree editor.
+The pedigree editor used is based on [https://github.com/aehrc/open-pedigree](https://github.com/aehrc/open-pedigree) which is an open version of the phenotips pedigree editor.
+The [feature/redcap_em_0.4](https://github.com/aehrc/open-pedigree/tree/feature/redcap_em_0.4) branch of this codebase is included in the module.
 The plugin also makes use of [pako](https://github.com/nodeca/pako) a javascript implementation of the Zlib library.

 This module will not function in internet explorer.